 American Home Shield: Company Overview

 American Home Shield (AHS) is the oldest and largest home warranty provider in the United States, founded in 1971 and headquartered in Memphis, Tennessee.
-With over 50 years in the industry and a network of more than 17,000 contractors nationwide, AHS has become the benchmark against which most other home warranty companies are measured.
-According to a 2026 survey of 2,000 homeowners, AHS is used by 41% of surveyed homeowners — far more than any competitor — which speaks to its massive footprint in the market.
+With more than 50 years in the industry and a nationwide contractor network, AHS has become the benchmark against which most other home warranty companies are measured.
+The company is available in 48 states (excluding Alaska and Hawaii) and covers single-family homes, condos, townhomes, duplexes, and mobile homes within certain size restrictions.

-AHS is available in 48 states (excluding Alaska and Hawaii) and covers single-family homes, condos, townhomes, duplexes, and mobile homes within certain size restrictions.
-The company operates on a subscription model where homeowners pay a monthly or annual premium plus a per-claim service fee in exchange for repair or replacement coverage on home systems and appliances.
+AHS operates on a subscription model where homeowners pay a monthly or annual premium plus a per-claim service fee in exchange for repair or replacement coverage on home systems and appliances.
+For a side-by-side look at how AHS fits into the broader market, see our roundup of the best home warranty companies for 2026.

 AHS Plan Options, Pricing & Coverage